If you’re looking for a feel-good way to shrink your waist, then — surprise! — you might want to consider giving your liver some TLC.

 Our livers aren’t just clogged, they’re swollen.
 “Fatty deposits cause inflammation, making it even harder for the liver to function.
 So anti-inflammatory foods are a great way to enhance results,” says Pomroy, who prescribes plenty of antioxidant-rich produce, herbs, and spices (especially turmeric) along with healing protein and soothing good fats.
 And she doesn’t stop there.

-The author of numerous bestsellers — including her newest, Cooking for a Fast Metabolism — makes tea, soups, and more using ingredients proven to enhance liver function.
+Pomroy makes tea, soups, and more using ingredients proven to enhance liver function.
 For example, there’s evidence that a compound in grapefruit called naringenin acts like lighter fluid in the liver, helping it burn fat faster.

-So you’ll eat grapefruit every day.
+So on this plan, you’ll eat grapefruit every day.
 Sulfur-rich garlic and eggs are also staples on her plan because they help the liver neutralize toxins, further easing its workload.
 Meanwhile, options like parsley, nuts, and dandelion “stimulate the production of enzymes that help your liver break down fat.”
 Cleveland Clinic experts using similar strategies say they’re so powerful, liver tests can normalize in fewer than two weeks.

 The bottom line: You’ll be eating a lot of healthy food.
 “You’ve got to literally flood your body with nutrients.
 A body that’s struggling needs more, not less,” Pomroy says.
 “This is something you’ll be proud you’re doing, proud to share recipes with your daughter or to give your grandchild a bite of what you’re eating.”